chunxia2020/Python_Notes/3--Python_IO.md

   - ```python
   parser = argparse.ArgumentParser(description='Do Math')```
     - **parser** is a container to hold arguments
     - For description, it's a descriptive string to state the functionality of script.
   - ```python
   parser.add_argument('-n1', '--num1', type=float,  default=2, metavar='', help='input the first number')```

     - `-n1`, `-n2`: short names of variables
     - `-num1`, `-num2`: long names of variables.
 They are the real **attributes** instead of the short names
-    - `type=float`: Data type can be: float, int, string and so on...
+    - `type=float`: Data type can be: float, int, str and so on...
     - `default=2`: Set the default number
     - `metavar=``: Make the help file neat
     - `'help='input the first number'`: help string